Hosshii/tiger-rs/README.md

 You can specify [target](#supported-platform) by adding `--arch <target>` argument.

-ex. `./target/release/tiger main.tig --arch x86_64-apple-darwin`
+ex. `./target/release/tiger --arch x86_64-apple-darwin main.tig`

 2. Link it with runtime.